 ZetCode

-In this article we show how to use querySelector to select HTML elements in JavaScript.
+In this article, we demonstrate how to use querySelector to select HTML elements in JavaScript with practical examples.

 Document.querySelector